Phaulacridium marginale

 Phaulacridium marginale is a small species of short-horned grasshopper in the family Acrididae.
 It is endemic to New Zealand where it is found in low elevation open habitat throughout North Island, South Island, Stewart Island and on many smaller islands.

 Distribution and habitat

 Phaulacridium marginale is widespread throughout New Zealand.
 It is commonly found on open lowland grassy flats and sand dunes.
 It is also found on the sub-alpine zone to an altitude of 1,350 m on the Ragged Range (43.246436°S 171.102778°E).
 It is not uncommon on roadsides in exotic grass and in built-up areas near Wellington and Christchurch.
 This Phaulacridium genus prefers open spaces where they are able to thermoregulate their bodies through basking (also known as sunning).

 This common lowland short-horned grasshopper species is also present on many of New Zealand's offshore islands.
 It has been reported on Little Barrier Island (Hauturu), Great Barrier Island (Aotea), and the Hen and Chicken Islands (is also likely to be on other offshore islands).
-It has even been found on the Chatham Islands, approximately 850km east of New Zealand.
+It has even been found on the Chatham Islands, approximately 850 km east of New Zealand.